rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

         'http://localhost:8089/repositories/1'
 ```

-It looks like we add the numeric id to the end of the page.
+It looks like we add the numeric id to the end of the path (i.e. "/1").

 --